CGnTLab/c_RCDI_prognostic_risk_model/README.md

   - AUROC analysis of the clinical factors
   - Nomogram analysis

-## Functional analysis of high- and low-risk groups
+## Functional analysis of high- and low-risk classes

 ### Immune cell enrichment analysis